rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 ## Tips
 <!-- <h3 id="variable-options">Variable Options</h3> -->
 ### Variable Options
-Variables are supported as either sensor or number entities, or both.
+Variables are supported as either sensor (var) or number (var_n) entities, or both.

-Straightforward, bi-directional control of variables from the Home Assistant UI is supported via the MQTT Discovery number entity.
+Straightforward, bi-directional control of variables from the Home Assistant UI is supported via the MQTT Discovery number entity (use var_n).

-They can be included in discovery as read-only sensors.
+They can be included in discovery as read-only sensors (use var).
 (The MQTT Plug-in itself allows both reading and writing of variables.)

 <!-- <h4 id="variable-example">Variable Example</h4> -->